paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

-# Leap into Open Publishing with Docsify-This
+# Leap into Open Publishing with Docsify&#8209;This

 **Follow along • Try the challenges • Share results • Ask questions**